dasistwas/eu_einvoice/README.md

 - [drafthorse](https://pypi.org/project/drafthorse/) by Raphael Michel, released under the Apache License 2.0

-    Used to create and parse XML invoices
+    Used to create and parse XML invoices.

 - [factur-x](https://pypi.org/project/factur-x/) by Alexis de Lattre, released unser a BSD License

-    Used to extract XML data from a PDF file
+    Used to extract XML data from PDF files, and to create PDF files with embedded XML.

 ## License